polixir/NeoRL/README.md

-# newrl
+# NewRL

+This repository is the interface for the offline reinforcement learning benchmark NewRL: NEar real-World benchmarks.
-newrl is NEar real-World benchmarks for offline Reinforcement Learning.
-It provides standardized environments, datasets, and reward functions for training and benchmarking algorithms.

-Currently, supported environments include CityLearn, FinRL, IB, and MuJoCo.
+The NewRL benchmarks contains environments, datasets, and reward functions for training and benchmarking offline reinforcement learning algorithms.
+Current benchmarks contains environments of CityLearn, FinRL, IB, and three MuJoCo tasks.

+More about the NewRL benchmarks can be found at http://polixir.ai/research/newrl and the following paper
+> Rongjun Qin, Songyi Gao, Xingyuan Zhang, Zhen Xu, Shengkai Huang, Zewen Li, Weinan Zhang, Yang Yu.
+Near Real-World Benchmarks for Offline Reinforcement Learning. https://arxiv.org/

-## Install newrl
+## Install NewRL interface

-newrl can be installed as follows:
+NewRL interface can be installed as follows:
 ```
 git clone https://agit.ai/Polixir/newrl.git
 cd newrl
 pip install -e .
 ```

-After installation, CityLearn, Finance, and industrial benchmark will be available.
+After installation, CityLearn, Finance, and the industrial benchmark will be available.
 If you want to leverage MuJoCo in your tasks, it is necessary to obtain a [license](https://www.roboti.us/license.html) and follow the setup instructions, and then run:
 ```